valmsmith39a/paypal-sample/README.md

 - Problem with this approach is that I'm not able to provide the name of each locale in the final list - I've simply numbered them instead.

-- Implementation of React Router to display contact info basically works, but does not switch out existing component, as one would expect.
-There's also a bug where upon refresh in `/contact` route, I get a 404 error.
+- React router set up to render delimiter input/display and contact info components when click on related nav links.
+But bug upon refresh in `/contact` route, I get a 404 error.
 Investigating why this is happening.